GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 ## Task 11 Check the website to make sure it's up!
 Wait a minute or two minutes and open the browser to the ip address of the instance to see the special message.
-1. To retrieve the instace ip:
+1. Retrieve the instace ip:
 ```sh
 gcloud compute instances list --filter="name:helloworld*" --format="value(networkInterfaces[0].accessConfigs[0].natIP)"
 ```
-1. Open the IP in the browser and make sure you see the "Hello from the image factory!" message.
+2. Open the IP in the browser and make sure you see the "Hello from the image factory!" message.

 ## Cleaning up